fcharte/mldr.datasets/README.md

     You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The datasets distributed within this software and inside this repository are propierty of their own authors.
-You can find authorship and citation information inside the [`additional-data`](https://github.com/fcharte/mldr.datasets/tree/master/additional-data) folder.
+The datasets distributed within this software are propierty of their own authors.
+You can find authorship and citation information inside the [`datasets.R`](https://github.com/fcharte/mldr.datasets/tree/master/R/datasets.R) file or using the `toBibtex` method.